Reef Restoration and

 Adaptation Program

-The Reef Restoration and Adaptation Program (RRAP) is a global leader in coral reef restoration and adaptation research and development.
+The Reef Restoration and Adaptation Program (RRAP) is a global leader in coral reef restoration and adaptation.

-We bring together Australian and international experts to create an innovative suite of solutions to help coral reefs resist, adapt to, and recover from the impacts of climate change.
+The Program brings together Australian and international experts to create and pilot an innovative suite of solutions to help the Great Barrier Reef, and coral reefs around the world, resist, adapt to, and recover from the impacts of climate change.